Drongelens Canal: Fishing

 Fishing was initially forbidden on the canal.
 Later the right to fish was leased to fishing clubs.
 This is still the case.
 Fishing suffered heavily from pollution.
 By the 1970s there was hardly any fish left in the canal.
 The pollution problem has since been solved.
 Nowadays fishing matches again occur regularly on the canal.

-The new threshold is very popular with fishermen that want to engage in fly fishing from a position in the water, or to practice such activity.
+The new threshold is popular with fishermen who want to fly fish from a position in the water.

 Ecology

 As is obvious by the presence of many fishermen, fish is plentiful in the canal.
 This has further improved by making facilities for fish to safely pass the Bovenlandse Sluis.
 The Drongelens Canal is plagued by the floating pennywort, an invasive exotic plant from North America.
 At multiple points there are permanent facilities to catch and destroy this plant.

 In 2017 Water Board Aa en Maas took the initiative to create an ecological connection zone.
 It stretches north and south of the canal's crossing with the Highway A59.
 The specific purpose is that Badger, Spined loach, Scarce large blue, and Wart-biter will profit.
 Other species that are supposed to thrive on the improvement in habitat are Northern crested newt, Pool frog and Butterflies.